towa-digital/intern-table-reservation/docs/features/manage reservations/edit reservation.md

 ![menu](./../../docimg/updatereservation1.png)

 Once you have clicked on this icon you can change the data.
 Just tip in the new data and click on the save icon (1) on the right side.
 When you want to cancel just click the x (2).
+On the Butten with the + (3) you can add more tables to one reservation.

 ![menu](./../../docimg/updatereservation2.png)